stackbit-projects/pink-rabbit-cf217/src/pages/index.md

             style: secondary
       - title: Monuments in "Little Syria" and Throughout the City
         content: >
-          After many years of advocacy on a memorial for the literary heritage of "Little Syria" neighborhood in Lower Manhattan, we have learned a great deal about New York City's processes for the nomination and installation of new public art and monuments.
+          After many years of advocacy toward a memorial for the literary heritage of "Little Syria" neighborhood in Lower Manhattan, we have learned a great deal about New York City's processes for the nomination and installation of new public art and monuments.
 As a result, the Washington Street Advocacy Groups works to ensure that processes at the Department of Cultural Affairs and the Public Design Commission produce outcomes worthy of New York's great public spaces.
         align: left
         image: images/feature.svg
         image_alt: Feature 2 placeholder image